ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 initial.esc.dat
 ---------------

 As the result of dynamical encounters (and other mechanisms such as cluster tidal truncation) single stars and binaries often become unbound from the cluster potential and are ejected from the system.
 When this happens, the ejection is recorded in initial.esc.dat.
-Parameters with indicies 0 and 1 in the `initial.esc.dat` file (i.e., mass, radius, star type, etc) correspond to the primary and secondary stars in a binary, respectively.
+Parameters with a `_0` (i.e., mass, radius, star type, etc) correspond to the primary star in a binary.
+There is also the same column for the secondary star with `_0` replaced by `_1` in the `initial.esc.dat` file.
 Parameters without indicies indicate single stars.

 ==============================  =====================================================
 ``tcount``						     Time count